Updated May 3, 2023

 ERP is known to give positive ROI in a year

-The implementation of ERP may take one to three years in a conventional scenario but with Cloud based computing the time frame has come down.
-According to surveys, companies which were focussed on return on investment (ROI) at the beginning of the ERP implementation could see significant results happening after a year.
-It could be in the form of cost reductions, quality improvements, customer satisfaction, reduced employee count, redeployment and improved market share.
+The implementation of ERP may take one to three years in a conventional scenario, but with Cloud based computing the time frame has come down.
+According to surveys, companies which were focused on return on investment (ROI) at the beginning of the ERP implementation could see significant results happening after a year.
+It could be in the form of cost reductions, quality improvements, customer satisfaction, reduced employee count, redeployment, and improved market share.

 Apart from proprietary ERP systems such as SAP, Oracle and Microsoft, a few open source platforms have emerged making it cheaper and easier for solution providers to work on.
 Odoo, ERP Next, Dolibarr, and Opentaps are the popular open source pacakges.
 These are web applications that can be downloaded, installed and used by corporates.
 They do most of the activities of a conventional ERP including billing, inventory, accounting, manufacturing, purchase and project management functions.

-Some companies such as Nestle had a bad experience in implementation of SAP ERP software but that does not diminish the value of ERP in industry, according to analysts.
-The problem with Nestle implementation centred around a change over from a highly decentralized system to a centralized ERP with the stake holders not properly briefed and involved in the procedures.
+According to analysts, according to analysts, some companies, such as Nestle, had a bad experience in the implementing SAP ERP software, but that does not diminish the value of ERP in the industry.
+The problem with Nestle implementation centred around a change over from a highly decentralized system to a centralized ERP with the stakeholders not properly briefed and involved in the procedures.

-However, ERP systems are secure ensuring confidentiality of data, preventing unauthorized use or sharing of data within the company and outside.
+However, ERP systems are secure, ensuring the confidentiality of data, preventing unauthorized use or sharing of data within the company and outside.
 It is capable of being integrated with the e-commerce division of the company.
-Even pure play e-commerce companies need to have robust ERP systems in the back end to provide good customer service and optimize production, marketing and delivery of goods.
+Even pure-play e-commerce companies need to have robust ERP systems in the back end to provide good customer service and optimize production, marketing and delivery of goods.

 Unless employees are properly briefed and trained on working with ERP systems, implementation processes may not be smooth.